Monthly Tech-Tip from Tony Hansen SignUp

 These are the same dipping glaze, it is variegated and drips look ugly on fired ware.
 The slurry of the one on the left had a specific gravity of 1.45, it was creamy and appeared to be good.
 However, when this bisque porcelain mug was pulled out after the dip and rolled it did this (this is ugly in the firing).
 Why fix the slurry instead of just rubbing this out?
 Keep reading.
 To fix this I added water to decrease the specific gravity to 1.43.
 Then I added Epsom salts to induce thixotropy and gel it back to a creamy consistency.
 This time it went on evenly.
 Although the piece dries enough to handle in less than 30 seconds, it does take longer to dry completely because there is more water in the slurry.
 An addition of CMC gum would also slow down drying but it would be very tricky to get just the right amount (otherwise dripping could be worse than this).
 Consider a few of the advantages of thixotropic dipping glazes: They don't settle like a rock in the bucket, they don't go on too thick or in multiple thicknesses, they don't drip and they don't dry too fast.

 These are pure Custer feldspar and Nepheline Syenite.
 The coverage is perfectly even on both.
 No drips.
 Yet no clay is present.
 The secret?
 Epsom salts.
 I slurried the two powders in water until the flow was like heavy cream.
-I added more water to thin and started adding the Epsom salts (powdered).
+I added more water to thin and then started adding the Epsom salts (powdered).
 After only a pinch or two, they both gelled.
 Then I added more water and more Epsom salts until they thickened again and gelled even better.
+The result is a thixotropic slurry.
 They both applied beautifully to these porcelains.
 The gelled consistency prevented them from settling in seconds to a hard layer on the bucket bottom.
 Could you do this with pure silica?
 Yes!
 The lesson: If these will suspend by gelling with Epsom salts then any glaze will.
 You never need to tolerate settling or uneven coverage for single-layer dip-glazing again!
-Read the page "Thixotropy", it will change your life as a potter.

 Freshly slipped jug demonstrates the importance of thixotropy